CarlosACepeda/Astropix/README.md

 * **Me** - *Initial work* - [CarlosACepeda](https://github.com/CarlosACepeda)

 See also the list of [contributors](https://github.com/CarlosACepeda/LiveDisplay/contributors) who participated in this project.

+*Spoiler alert: None yet, but I will be pleased to receive contributions*

 ## Acknowledgments